 Skip to Content

-The Bachelor of Nursing programme includes science and social science courses related to health, integrated into nursing knowledge.
+The Bachelor of Nursing includes science and social science courses related to health which are integrated into nursing knowledge.
 Clinical learning takes place in many different areas including surgical, emergency, medical, mental health and primary care services.

-To prepare you for clinical practice, we have nursing simulation suites on our Auckland, Manawatū, and Wellington campuses.
-Each suite is different, but most have a mock hospital setting, two-way observation spaces, and standard nursing equipment for hospital and community work.
+We have nursing simulation suites on our campuses.
+Each suite is different, but most have a mock hospital setting and two-way observation spaces.
+They also have standard nursing equipment for hospital and community work.
 You will learn and practice nursing skills through role-play, case-studies and simulations using manikins.

-One of the most important aspects of nursing is empathy, but it's not always easy to understand the impacts of long-term illness or ageing, when you're fit and healthy.
-You will participate in Empathy Labs by wearing special suits that simulate what it's like to attempt normal daily tasks after suffering a stroke, or being restricted by declining health.
+You will participate in Empathy labs by wearing special suits.
+These that simulate what it's like to attempt normal daily tasks after suffering a stroke, or the restrictions of declining health.

 Nursing is one of the most rewarding careers, as it is focused on supporting people, families and communities to manage a wide range of health challenges.
 Nurses are involved in all areas of health care and can choose to specialise in particular areas, such as intensive care, community mental health, aged care, or child and adolescent nursing.
 They can also become a specialist in particular conditions, such as diabetes, respiratory care or cancer nursing.
 Nurses can also choose to develop careers in health management, research and teaching.